pmitros/cpsd-lottery/docs/choose.md

 * See how well the school does for students a little outside of the mainstream.
 Almost all Cambridge schools target the median student well.
 Talk to teachers about what they do if students are ahead or behind (esp. a few grade levels difference).

 * Look at **grades 3-5**.
 There are much bigger differences between schools as kids get older.
-Briefly look at middle schools too but realize things may change completely in the next six years.
+Briefly look at upper schools too but realize things may change completely in the next six years.

 <div class="dspacer"/>
 # Still have concerns about Cambridge schools?